AcalaNetwork/hardhat-tutorials/advanced-escrow/README.md

 ```

 The event contains information about the current state of the latest escrow:

-`initiator: Address of the account that initiated the escrow
+- `initiator`: Address of the account that initiated the escrow
-`beneficiary: Address of the account to which the escrow should be released to
+- `beneficiary`: Address of the account to which the escrow should be released to
-`AusdValue`: Value of the escrow represented in the AUSD currency
+- `AusdValue`: Value of the escrow represented in the AUSD currency
-`fulfilled`: Status of the escrow.
-As it is a boolean value, the escrow can either be active or fulfilled
+- `fulfilled`: As an escrow can only be active or fulfilled, this can be represented as by a boolean value.

 Let’s start writing the logic of the escrow.
 As we said, there should only be one escrow active at any given time and the initiator should transfer the tokens to the smart contract before initiating the escrow.
 When initiating escrow, the initiator should pass the address of the token they allocated to the smart contract as the function call parameter in order for the smart contract to be able to swap that token for AUSD.
 All of the escrows are held in AUSD, but they can be paid out in an alternative currency.
 None of the addresses passed to the function should be `0x0` and the period in which the escrow should automatically be completed, expressed in the number of blocks, should not be 0 as well.